The command post is packed with the junior leadership teams from both Bravo companies.

 “This is Red 4, redcon 1.”

 Evan keys again.
 “All Bandit elements redcon 1.
 Standby for departure.”
-And then quickly bringing his battalion hand mike up to his right ear he keys and says, “Lancer Mike, Lancer Mike, this is Bandit Red 1.”
+Quickly bringing his battalion hand mic up to his other ear he keys and says, “Lancer Mike, Lancer Mike, this is Bandit Red 1.”

 The radio crackles in response.
 “Go ahead Bandit Red 1.”